Effects of dynamical friction on perturbations for evolving dark energy: Introduction

 Among all, the study of friction at cosmological scales and dynamical friction, namely the friction supposed to evolve according to the equation of state of dark energy, represent plausible features of cosmological perturbations not yet fully explored.
 Plausible effects induced by dissipation may compete against clustering during the overall process that induces the overdensity formation, suggesting that including friction is of crucial interest for understanding, in dark energy scenarios, how clustering is modified accordingly.

-Motivated by the above points, we here investigate the effects due to dynamical friction at large scales.
+Motivated by the above points, we investigate here the effects resulting from dynamical friction at large scales.
 In this respect, we consider both smooth and clustering dark energy models, limiting the analysis, for the sake of simplicity, to models with a linearly evolving equation of state \cite{Chevallier2001,Linder2003}.
-We choose this class of models to guarantee observations to hold, as dark energy scenarios seem to favour a weakly-evolving dark energy term, instead of more complicated functions\footnote{For these reasons, we exclude extended theories of gravity and we focus on general relativity only.
-Cosmic tests seem to agree with this assumption \cite{Calza:2019egu,Muccino:2020gqt}.} \cite{Capozziello:2014zda,Gruber:2013wua,Capozziello:2015rda,Dunsby:2015ers,Aviles:2014rma,Capozziello:2020ctn,Aviles:2013nga,Aviles:2012ir,Luongo:2011zz,delaCruz-Dombriz:2016bqh,Capozziello:2018aba,Capozziello:2017ddd,Luongo:2013rba,Aviles:2016wel}.
-In particular, to describe the role played by friction, we single out two main models.
+We choose this class of models to ensure that the observations hold, as dark energy scenarios seem to favor a weakly evolving dark energy term, instead of more complicated functions \cite{Capozziello:2014zda,Gruber:2013wua,Capozziello:2015rda,Dunsby:2015ers,Aviles:2014rma,Capozziello:2020ctn,Aviles:2013nga,Aviles:2012ir,Luongo:2011zz,delaCruz-Dombriz:2016bqh,Capozziello:2018aba,Capozziello:2017ddd,Luongo:2013rba,Aviles:2016wel}\footnote{For these reasons, we exclude extended theories of gravity and we focus on general relativity only.
+Cosmic tests seem to agree with this assumption \cite{Calza:2019egu,Muccino:2020gqt}.}.
+In particular, to describe the role that friction plays, we have singled out two main models.
 In the first scenario, friction is proportional to the Hubble rate, whereas the second shows a more complicated correction that is mostly proportional to the dark energy pressure.
 The corresponding effects of friction are investigated at the level of linear and nonlinear perturbations, adopting the basic demands of spherical collapse theory.
 The evolution of perturbations is studied and the initial conditions properly inferred.
 We display our numerical bounds, showing that the main discrepancy occurs for the first hierarchy, at both the levels of linear and nonlinear perturbations.
-Consequences on the large scale structures induced by the presence of friction are reported in detail, showing the main differences to standard frictionless cases.
+The consequences on the large-scale structures induced by the presence of friction are reported in detail, showing the main differences to standard frictionless cases.